JoeTheCrason/link-launcher/README.md

 **Features:**
 * New + Same Tab Switch (May be needed for some bypasses) 🔄️
 * Quick Launch with over 21 quick and useful links 🪶
-* A plus button to add your own shortcuts (LocalStorage which means if you clear your cookies it may be removed) ➕
+* A plus button to add your own shortcuts (LocalStorage) ➕
 * Chromebook OPTIMIZED ⚡
 * Beautiful Design (Minimalistic!) 💐
 * Packed with features! 📦